hanabi/hanabi.github.io/Reference.md

 * The *5 Stall*, *5's Chop Move*, and *5 Pull* conventions are "turned off".
 * If a 5 is clued, then it is to be treated as a *Finesse* on the full suit from 1 to 5.

-### White Conventions

-* These conventions apply to any variant with a white (colorless) suit.

-#### White Compromise (5 Chop Moves)

-* When you clue a white 5 that is one away from chop, it would normally look like a *5's Chop Move*.
-* However, if the white 4 is currently played, all 5 clues that could be *5's Chop Moves* are treated instead *Play Clues* on white 5.

-#### White Compromise (5 Pulls)

-* When you clue a white 5 in the *Early Game* that is two or more away from chop, it would normally look like a *5 Pull*.
-* However, if there are white cards visible and it could be a *Finesse* on the white 5, then it should be treated as a *Finesse* instead of a *5 Pull*.

 ### Black Conventions

 * These conventions apply to any variant with a black (one of each) suit.